NusantaraProject-ROM/android_tools_metalava/README.md

   hooked up to the build it immediately became apparent that it was missing important methods that should really be part of the API.)

+* API Lint: Metalava can optionally (with --api-lint) run a series of additional checks on the public API in the codebase and flag issues that are discouraged or forbidden by the Android API Council; there are currently around 80 checks.

+* Baselines: Metalava can report all of its issues into a "baseline" file, which records the current set of issues.
+From that point forward, when metalava finds a problem, it will only be reported if it is not already in the baseline.
+This lets you enforce new issues going forward without having to fix all existing violations.
+Periodically, as older issues are fixed, you can regenerate the baseline.
+For issues with some false positives, such as API Lint, being able to check in the set of accepted or verified false positives is quite important.

 * Metalava can generate reports about nullness annotation coverage (which helps target efforts since we plan to annotate the entire API).
 First, it can generate a raw count: